 An actinic keratosis (also known as a solar keratosis) is the most common skin condition caused by sun damage.
 It is the result of skin being damaged by the sun over many years.
 Actinic keratoses are usually rough, scaly patches on sun-exposed areas such as the head and face.
-They are common, especially in older people, many of whom have more than one.
-Usually they are harmless but there is a small risk that they may eventually turn into skin cancer.
-So, treatment is usually advised.

 What is an actinic keratosis?

-An actinic keratosis is a small, thickened, scaly growth which develops on the skin.
+An actinic keratosis (AK) is a small, thickened, scaly skin growth which develops on the skin.
 It is the most common skin condition caused by sun damage.
 It is caused by excessive exposure to ultraviolet (UV) rays from the sun over many years.

 What does an actinic keratosis look like?